anishniroula1/20190128-Python-Fullstack-Night/1 Python/labs/lab25-ATM.md

 - `check_balance()` returns the account balance
 - `deposit(amount)` deposits the given amount in the account
 - `check_withdrawal(amount)` returns true if the withdrawn amount won't put the account in the negative
-- `withdraw(amount)` withdraws the amount from the account and returns it
+- `withdraw(amount)` withdraws the amount from the account and returns balance

 ## Version 2